 - iii.
-The prospective movant shall e-mail a letter to chambers (Torres_NYSDChambers@nysd.uscourts.gov) informing the Court of its wish to file a motion for summary judgment and attaching the opposing party's response to the Statement of Material Facts.
-The Court will inform the parties whether a motion for summary judgment is warranted. - iv.
-With respect to any deposition that is supplied, whether in whole or in part, in connection with a summary judgment motion, the index to the deposition shall be included if it is available. - v.
-The parties shall provide the Court with an electronic, text-searchable courtesy copy of any hearing or deposition transcript, or portion thereof, on which the parties rely, if such a copy is available, unless doing so would be unduly burdensome.
+The prospective movant shall e-mail a letter to chambers (Torres_NYSDChambers@nysd.uscourts.gov) informing the Court of the basis for its anticipated motion for summary judgment and attaching the opposing party's response to the Rule 56.1 Statement.
+Opposition letters shall be e-mailed to chambers within five business days after receipt of the prospective movant's letter.
+All such letters shall also be filed on ECF.
+The Court will inform the parties whether a motion for summary judgment is warranted. - With respect to any deposition or hearing transcript that is supplied in connection with a summary judgment motion, the transcript of a witness' testimony shall be submitted in its entirety and in a one-page-per-sheet format.
+In addition, the index to the transcript shall be included if it is available. - v.
+The parties shall provide the Court with an electronic, text-searchable courtesy copy of any deposition or hearing transcript if such a copy is available.
 (Parties shall provide these materials on a CD only, not on a DVD or memory stick and not by e-mail.) - D. Memoranda of Law.
 A memorandum of law shall accompany motion and opposition papers.
 The typeface, margins and spacing of motion papers shall conform to Local Civil Rule 11.1.
-Memoranda of more than 10 pages shall contain a table of contents and a table of authorities, neither of which shall count against the page limit.
+Memoranda of more than ten pages shall contain a table of contents and a table of authorities.
 A memorandum of law shall not incorporate by reference any accompanying declarations or affidavits.
 Instead, the memorandum shall contain a fact section that sets forth all facts relevant to the motion and, for each factual statement, provides one or more citations to the declarations, affidavits or other evidence in the record.
-Factual statements contained in other sections of a memorandum shall also be followed by a citation to record evidence.
+Factual statements in other sections of a memorandum shall also be followed by a citation to record evidence.
 Judge Torres does not impose page limitations. - E. Exhibits.
 All exhibits shall be tabbed and indexed. - F. Format.
-Motion papers shall be double-spaced, shall use 12-point font or larger (including footnotes) and shall have one-inch margins on all sides.
+Motion papers shall be single-sided, double-spaced, shall use 12-point font or larger (including footnotes) and shall have one-inch margins on all sides.
 Footnotes are discouraged. - G. Courtesy Copies.
-The movant shall mail or hand deliver to chambers one courtesy copy of all motion papers, marked as such, at the time of filing.
-Courtesy copies may not be submitted through the ECF system. - H. Filing Motion Papers.
+The parties shall not provide courtesy copies to chambers, except when filing declarations or affidavits with exhibits.
+One copy of such papers, with the exhibits tabbed and indexed, shall be mailed or hand delivered to chambers at the time of filing.
+Courtesy copies may not be submitted through the ECF system.

+- H. Filing Motion Papers.
 Motion papers shall be filed promptly after service. - I. Oral Argument of Motions.
 Parties may request oral argument by letter emailed to the Court at the time their moving, opposing or reply papers are filed.
 The Court will notify counsel if oral argument is required.
-Oral argument ordinarily will be held on a Friday.
+Oral argument ordinarily will be held on a Friday. - J. Motions to Exclude Testimony of Experts.

-- J. Failure of the Court to Schedule Argument or Decide a Motion.
-If the Court has not decided a motion or scheduled argument within 60 days of the date that the motion is fully briefed, counsel for the movant shall send a letter to alert the Court. - K. Motions to Exclude Testimony of Experts.
 Pursuant to Rules 702-705 of the Federal Rules of Evidence and the Daubert v.
-Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579 (1993), line of cases, motions to exclude testimony of experts shall be made by the deadline for dispositive motions and shall not be treated as motions in limine. - L. Proposed Stipulations and Orders.
+Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579 (1993), line of cases, motions to exclude testimony of experts shall be made by the deadline for dispositive motions and shall not be treated as motions in limine. - K. Proposed Stipulations and Orders.
 Except as otherwise provided herein, parties shall e-mail all proposed stipulations and orders that they wish the Court to sign to the Orders and Judgments Clerk at judgments@nysd.uscourts.gov in accordance with the ECF Rules & Instructions.
-A courtesy copy shall be sent to chambers. - M. Default Judgments.
+A courtesy copy shall be e-mailed to chambers. - L. Default Judgments.
 A plaintiff seeking a default judgment shall proceed by way of order to show cause, pursuant to the procedure set forth in Attachment A.